Chart Color Schemes

 Population

-Population growth drivers in Doveton are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Doveton are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on AreaSearch's analysis, Doveton's population is around 12,874 as of November 2025.
-This reflects an increase of 985 people (8.3%) since the 2021 Census, which reported a population of 11,889 people.
-The change is inferred from the estimated resident population of 12,812 from the ABS as of June 2024 and an additional 348 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,480 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Doveton's 8.3% growth since the 2021 census exceeded the SA3 area (6.1%), marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 72.6% of overall population gains during recent periods.
+Doveton's population is approximately 12,874 as of November 2025.
+This figure represents an increase of 985 people since the 2021 Census, which recorded a population of 11,889.
+The growth is inferred from the estimated resident population of 12,812 in June 2024 and an additional 348 validated new addresses since the Census date.
+This results in a population density ratio of 2,480 persons per square kilometer, placing Doveton in the upper quartile compared to other national locations assessed by AreaSearch.
+Doveton's growth rate of 8.3% since the 2021 census exceeds that of its SA3 area (6.1%), indicating it is a growth leader in the region.
+Overseas migration contributed approximately 72.6% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-Anticipating future population dynamics, an above median population growth of statistical areas across the nation is projected, with the area expected to grow by 2,851 persons to 2041 based on the latest population numbers, with an increase of 21.5% in total over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Based on latest annual ERP population numbers, the area is projected to grow by 2,851 persons to 2041, reflecting an increase of 21.5% in total over the 17-year period.

 Frequently Asked Questions - Population